-Hanover’s K12 Practice Area works with over 300 school districts and independent schools across the country.
+Hanover’s K12 Practice Area works with over 300 school districts, state and regional education agencies, and independent schools across the country.
 The K12 Research team synthesizes academic and practitioner research to drive our clients’ most consequential decisions.
 Hanover’s K12 Practice Area helps K-12 leaders educate stakeholders, make research-informed decisions, and implement best practices.

 As a Research Associate, you will support research projects that include literature reviews, policy briefs, peer profiling/case studies, and research briefs.
 The RA works under the guidance of Research Directors and other senior research staff to execute individual projects for K-12 clients.
 In addition, the RA will have the opportunity to contribute to Hanover’s proprietary online library of research on key topics in education, as well as the opportunity to work with other members of the research team to develop seminal thought-leadership pieces (such as white papers, conference presentations, and trends reports) that are distributed to K-12 leaders across the country.